Student Responsibilities and Process

 - Follow the accommodation plan.

-- Discuss any concerns and report any changes in your needs with the Disabilities Counsellor.
+- Discuss any concerns and report any changes in your needs with the accessibility counsellor.

-- Contact Learning Services for assistance with study skills/test-taking, essay writing, individualized assistance with reading, writing, math and science, information about peer note-taking assistance and/or access to a tutor.
+- Contact Learning Services for assistance with study skills/test-taking, essay writing, individualized assistance with reading, writing, math and science and/or access to a tutor.
 There is no guarantee that a tutor will be available.

 - Activate your student email account.
-Correspondence with the Disabilities Office/Student Development Department occurs via your Saskatchewan Polytechnic student email account.
-Notices, updates, requests, etc. come from Disability Services through your student e-mail account.
+Correspondence with Accessibility Services occurs via your Saskatchewan Polytechnic student email account.

 - Other responsibilities as listed in Saskatchewan Polytechnic policy: Reasonable Accommodation (pdf)